aaronater10/sfcparse/README.md

 # sfcparse Module for Python
 ### sfcparse = Simple File Configuration Parse
-### Current Version 0.7.7
+### Current Version 0.8.0
+See "Updates" section on bottom for the latest version information
 ___
 ### Introduction
 This module allows you to easily import, export, and append configuration data for your python program or script in any plain text file with any file extension. **It can be used to easily export any string data to a file as well**.
-Also conains a feature for easily formatting data types for clean multiline output when exporting data to files.
+Also contains a feature for easily formatting data types for clean multiline output when exporting data to files.

 ### Goal for the Project:
 To provide an easy alternative to using .ini files in an attempt to make importing python data and saving any data to files for your projects simple.
 This also gives you the universal freedom to use any file extension or any made up file type you want.